mia-platform/documentation/docs/console/design-your-projects/sidecars.md

 If you want to view the sidecar configuration in detail, use the **View sidecar configuration** button or click on the the sidecar name in the table row to go to its [detail page](/development_suite/api-console/api-design/microservice-containers.md#sidecar-detail) inside the microservice it is attached to.

 :::info
 Some sidecar configurations cannot be directly modified in this page.
-This is the case of [Special sidecars](/development_suite/api-console/api-design/microservice-containers.md#special-sidecars) that are managed by specifc Console sections.
+This is the case of [Special sidecars](/development_suite/api-console/api-design/microservice-containers.md#special-sidecars) that are managed by specific Console sections.
 :::

 #### Create sidecar